Recording slow queries and analyzing them using pt-query-digest

 Or log in to MySQL and run the following:

-Rotation setting with logrotate
+Rotation settings with logrotate

 With this setting, slow queries will continue to be written to the same mysql-slow.log file.